Care Worker Tax Credit

 If you meet all of the eligibility requirements and provide 720 hours of child care in 2025, you will receive your refund after filing your Colorado Individual Income Tax Return in spring 2026.

-Qualifying direct care workers (in the health care sector) are also eligible for the Care Worker Tax Credit.
+Qualified direct care workers (in the long-term care sector) are also eligible for the Care Worker Tax Credit.
 Please review the statute for more details on eligibility for direct care workers and refer any questions to the Colorado Department of Revenue.

 - PDIS is a one-stop online resource for the early childhood workforce.
-The PDIS is available in English and Spanish and offers a broad range of eLearning courses on child development, health, and safety.
+The PDIS is available in English, Spanish, and Arabic and offers a broad range of eLearning courses on child development, health, and safety.
 You must create a PDIS account to receive the credit .

 - If you do not already have an account, visit the PDIS to create an account and complete your profile.